 Embattled comedian Bill Cosby’s new trial on charges that he sexually assaulted a woman more than a decade ago is scheduled for April 2018.

-Cosby, who turned 80 last month, is accused of drugging and sexually assaulting a woman in his Pennsylvania home in 2004.
-A judge declared a mistrial on June 17 after jurors failed to reach a verdict when Cosby first went to court for the charges.
+Cosby, now 80, is accused of drugging and sexually assaulting a woman in his Pennsylvania home in 2004.
+A judge declared a mistrial in June after jurors failed to reach a verdict when Cosby first went to court for the charges.

 Constand and Cosby met while she was the director for the women’s basketball team at Temple, Cosby’s Philadelphia alma mater.
 The pair “developed what [Constand] believed to be a sincere friendship,” and Constand eventually looked to the older comedian as a mentor, according to court documents.

 Constand alleged that Cosby made sexual advances toward her multiple times, and she turned him down.
-But on one specific visit to his home in January or February 2004, Cosby gave her “three blue pills” that blurred her vision and made her feel as though she was “in and out” [of consciousness] according to court documents.
+But on one specific visit to his home in 2004, Cosby gave her “three blue pills” that blurred her vision and made her feel as though she was “in and out” [of consciousness], according to court documents.